koush/docs.scrypted.app/camera-preparation.md

 ## Motion Sensor Setup

 Most cameras have a built in motion sensor.
 It may be disabled by default, or have a blank activity zone.
+For optimal results, it is *highly recommended* to configure the motion zones to filter extraneous activity:

+* Trees, bushes, or other objects that may trigger motion via wind.
+* Camera facing a busy road will trigger motion on every passing car.

+### Amcrest Motion Setup

 ![image](/img/amcrest-motion.png)

+### Hikvision Motion Setup

 ![image](/img/hikvision-motion.png)

 ## Other Settings